paradisec-archive/PARADISEC_workflows/02_getting-started.md

 * ***Separate collections for each language/dialect/variety:*** Explore two of this depositor's 27 collections, [SDM42](https://catalog.paradisec.org.au/collections/SDM42){:target="_blank"} and [SDM45](http://catalog.paradisec.org.au/collections/SDM45){:target="_blank"}.
 Each of these collections feature one language variety.
 There is no limit as to how many collections you can create.
 * ***Many languages in one collection:*** In the [DD1](https://dx.doi.org/10.4225/72/56E8248563EE0){:target="_blank"} collection, the depositor has included recordings of over 25 languages within the one collection.
 This collection is still growing!

+As a user you can access data in an open-access collection after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page. *Read more about PARADISEC's Conditions of Access [here](https://www.paradisec.org.au/deposit/access-conditions/){:target="_blank"}*.

-## STEP 2: Contact PARADISEC to help you create a new collection
+## How to become a PARADISEC depositor

-Only PARADISEC administrators can create a collection in the catalog.
-When you are ready for us to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}.
+To become a PARADISEC depositor, you need to first become a PARADISEC user.
+Follow the above instructions and then when you are ready for us to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}, because only PARADISEC administrators can create a collection in the catalog.

 ### Preliminary exploration of your files